Winston-Lin/dziganto.github.io/_posts/2018-1-10-Model-Tuning-Train-Test-Split.md

 ## Why This Model Sucks
 In the most extreme case, I can create a model that is really a lookup table.
 You give me an input and I give you the output.
 Another way to say this is take a model and let it memorize the data it can see.
 The result: an R^2 of 1 and an RMSE of 0.

 Clearly, nobody thinks that's a great model.
 The point of building a model is to predict something interesting.
 You can't do that with a lookup table.
 Yet, that's exactly how we tried to assess our linear regression model above - give it some data and then see how well it does predicting that SAME data.
 That's why it's rubbish.
-DON'T EVER DO THIS!
+DON'T EVER DO THIS.

 What we've done is look at something called *in-sample error* (ISE) or *training error*.
 It is a useful metric but only tells half the story.